 The City of Lowell is committed to support and encourage our locally-owned and locally-operated businesses.
 This holiday season, please join us as we celebrate the season by shopping with locally-owned and independent merchants.
 Let’s #ShopLocal and #ShopLowell!

-Here are our suggestions for you to explore what Lowell's local business have to offer.
+Here are our suggestions for exploring what Lowell's local businesses have to offer.